Bairstow loses Test deal as England look to future

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: England wicketkeeper-batsman Jonny Bairstow lost his Test central contract but Ollie Pope, Zak Crawley and Dom Sibley have been rewarded for impressive performances by being added to the red-ball retainer list.
+LONDON: England wicketkeeper-batsman Jonny Bairstow has lost his Test central contract but Ollie Pope, Zak Crawley and Dom Sibley have been added to the red-ball retainer list announced by cricket chiefs on Wednesday.

 The move by the England and Wales Cricket Board (ECB) was not unexpected as Bairstow, 31, has played just one of the past 12 Test matches since the 2019 Ashes.